Connect with us

 Located at 57th Street and Park Avenue in Midtown Manhattan in New York City, 432 Park Avenue is a supertall residential skyscraper that features 125 condominiums and private restaurants for residents.

-At the time of its completion in 2015, 432 Park Avenue became the tallest residential building in the world and the third tallest building in USA.
+At the time of its completion in 2015, 432 Park Avenue became the tallest residential building in the world and the third tallest building in the USA.

 432 Park Avenue, New York City